Haypierre/training/README.md

 # training

-This repository hosts different coding problems solved using the FP paradigm with Scala.
+This repository hosts different coding problems solved using mainly the FP paradigm with Scala.

 ## Time to flex your brain !